-When it comes to comparing major differences between nonprofit and for-profit accounting, it all comes down to the measurement of success.
+When it comes to comparing major differences between for profit vs nonprofit accounting, it all comes down to the nonprofit measurement of success.

 - Financial Goals